 The walk from Ham Tin to Tai Wan Beach is only about 550 metres and takes roughly 10 minutes.
 The route starts from behind Hoi Fung Store, but you need to turn right after the first couple of houses.

 Be sure to spray insect repellent before you head down this path as it passes through some marshy area.
-Also, don’t be scared when there’s a buffalo walking toward you.
+Also, don’t be scared when a buffalo is walking toward you.
 The polite thing to do is let him pass.

 Tai Wan Beach is my favourite beach in Tai Long Wan.
-It’s big enough to never get crowded, and has no man-made structures, so it feels secluded.
+It’s big enough to never get crowded and has no man-made structures, so it feels secluded.
 Yet it’s only a short walk away from the nearest restaurant.